Jorge Miguel Ribeiro Pereira

 Lecturing

-2025: Evolutionary Biogeography Modelling and Spatial Modelling.
-Master degree in Ecology and International Master in Applied Ecology, University of Coimbra (Portugal)
+2025 - present: Evolutionary Biogeography Modelling and Spatial Modelling.
+Master's degree course, University of Coimbra (Portugal)

 Editorial board